 The Metropole/Urban History Association Graduate Student Blogging Contest exists to encourage and train graduate students to blog about history—as a way to teach beyond the classroom, market their scholarship, and promote the enduring value of the humanities.

-All submissions that meet the guidelines outlined below will be accepted.
+All submissions that address the theme and meet the guidelines outlined below will be accepted.
 The Metropole’s editors will work with contest contributors to refine their submissions and prepare them for publication.

-The contest will open on July 1 and will close on August 26 (we’ve extended the original August 15 deadline!!).
-Entries must be submitted to firstname.lastname@example.org.
-Posts will run on the blog in August and September, and we will announce the winners in October.
-Finalists will have their entries reviewed by three award-winning historians: our returning judges are UHA President Heather Ann Thompson, Richard Harris of McMaster University, and Tom Sugrue of NYU.
-The winning blog post will receive $100.
+Friday, July 1 Update, Friday July 15, 2022.
+Entries must be emailed to email@example.com.
+Posts will run on the blog in August and early September, and we will announce the winners in October.
+Finalists will have their entries reviewed by three award-winning historians.

 - Contest entrants must be enrolled in a graduate program.